Sydney Fibroid Clinic FAQs

 You’ll stay 1 – 2 nights in hospital following the procedure, then you can choose to fly home (if your flight is less than 2 hours) or stay in Sydney for few more days (if your flight is more than 2 hours).

 Follow-ups consultations are required at three and six months respectively.
-If you live in a rural or interstate location, Sydney Fibroid Clinic may organise the three month follow-up phone consultation, but this is not Medicare rebatable.
-You will need to see Dr Liang for the six month follow-up with a progress MRI to determine the success of the procedure and whether further treatment is required.
+If you live in a rural or interstate location, Sydney Fibroid Clinic may organise the three month follow-up phone consultation.
+You will need to see Dr Liang for the six month follow-up with a progress MRI.

 Is there a payment plan if I wish to self-fund?